 Dress Code of Hoysaleswara Temple

 - Tourists are suggested to be in long dresses to maintain the decorum of the temple.
-As the weather is hot here, hence light coloured dresses are preferred.
+As the weather is hot here, hence light-colored dresses are preferred.

 - Shoes have to be kept outside the temple premises.
 There is a shoe keeper at the entrance where you can keep your shoes for a nominal rate.

 Hoysaleswara Temple is visited by tourists for its spectacular architecture and festivals do not take place at its premises.